Republican senators show emotion, but little evidence of changed minds

 But the overriding feeling was that the managers’ presentation will ultimately matter little.

 Sen. Ted Cruz (R-Tex.) was among those paying close attention as House managers used footage and maps to show how close the attackers came to the lawmakers they had vowed to kill.
-A former solicitor general of Texas, Cruz commended the “impressive” lawyering of Rep. Jamie B. Raskin (D-Md.), the chief impeachment manager, and was rendered speechless by the rambling presentation of Trump defense attorney Bruce L. Castor Jr.
+A former solicitor general of Texas, Cruz commended the “impressive” lawyering of Rep. Jamie B. Raskin (D-Md.), the chief impeachment manager, and was rendered speechless by the rambling presentation of Trump defense attorney Bruce Castor.

 But Cruz would hardly describe himself as keeping an open mind.